ctu-mrs/ctu-mrs.github.io/docs/system/frames_of_reference.md

 ![](fig/tf_rviz.png)

-As described in "Transformations", the MRS control system enables to send commands to a UAV in all coordinate frames for which a transformation to the control frame exists.
+As described in [Transformations](transformations.md), the MRS control system enables to send commands to a UAV in all coordinate frames for which a transformation to the control frame exists.
 The coordinate frames that are used within MRS system are listed below.

 The graphical illustration of relations among particular frames can be displayed with rqt utility tf_tree by executing command
 ```bash